isene/RTFM/README.md

 may include it.
 Bug reports are always welcome.

-A note to developers: You can hit the "@" key to enter the Ruby debug mode where anything you enter in the bottom command window will be sent to the Ruby eval() function and output to the right pane.
+A note to developers: You can hit the "@" key to enter the Ruby debug mode where anything you enter in the bottom command bar will be sent to the Ruby eval() function and output to the right pane.
 You can for instance issue `puts @searched` to see the currently active search pattern.